 To appeal an assessment, you should explain why you believe the value is wrong and provide any combination of the following:

 The list or schedules should reflect what was owned on January 1 and identify disposals prior to January 1.
 Disposals after January 1 are not prorated for the current tax year.

-If you appeal, we will mail you a response by the last working day in July; that response will explain how to appeal to the County Board of Equalization (County Commissioners) if you are still dissatisfied.
+If you appeal, we will mail you a response by August 15.
+That response will explain how to appeal to the County Board of Equalization (CBOE) if you are still dissatisfied.
 The County Board of Equalization (CBOE) starts meeting in September.

 If you wish to appeal a County Board of Equalization (CBOE) decision, you must do so within 30 days of the decision.
 Your options will be described in the board’s response.

 Business Personal Property